 Additional words

 Typography is another area in which hotels can express their unique personality.
-It subtly hints at a brand’s ethos, whether it’s the timeless elegance of serif fonts or the modern, streamlined look of sans serif fonts.
+It subtly hints at a brand’s ethos, whether the timeless elegance of serif fonts or the modern, streamlined look of sans serif fonts.
 The style of lettering and the spacing between characters can evoke different emotional responses, from casual relaxedness to formal luxury.

-The use of symbols or pictorial elements can also give a hotel logo multiple meanings.
+Using symbols or pictorial elements can also give a hotel logo multiple meanings.
 Symbols such as palm trees, mountains, or even cityscapes often accompany the brand name, providing additional context or insight into the hotel’s location or specialized offerings.

 Curved lines and circles

 Curves in visual design are often correlated with qualities such as elegance, comfort, and fluidity.
 They visually distract from the harshness of angular lines and often make a person feel more at ease.
-The notion of smooth transitions and seamlessness inherent in curves echoes the expectations of hotel guests who want their stay to be seamless from check-in to check-out.
+The notion of smooth transitions and seamlessness in curves echoes the expectations of hotel guests who want their stay seamless from check-in to check-out.

 Circles have their own set of associated meanings.
 In many cultures, the circle symbolizes wholeness, unity, and inclusiveness.
 When used in hotel logos, they suggest an experience that considers all aspects of a guest’s well-being, providing a holistic approach to hospitality.